 Previous Work: This work element has been created to highlight legislation tracking and planning document review to ensure consistency in all planning efforts with the adopted Regional Transportation Plan.
-Past and current examples include Proposition 6 (effort to repeal SB 1); AB 2237 (requirement to rank and prioritize all RTIP projects based on climate goals and plans); AB 2438 (changes to SB 1 funding formulas); SB 743 (VMT implementation); Local Transportation Climate Adaption Program Guidelines and Bipartisan Infrastructure Law / Infrastructure, Investment and Jobs Act (BIL/IIJA); Local Transportation Climate Adaption Program (LTCAP); Caltrans Strategic Investment Strategy (CSIS).
+Past and current examples include Proposition 6 (effort to repeal SB 1); AB 2237 (requirement to rank and prioritize all RTIP projects based on climate goals and plans); AB 2438 (changes to SB 1 funding formulas); SB 743 (VMT implementation); Local Transportation Climate Adaption Program Guidelines and Bipartisan Infrastructure Law / Infrastructure, Investment and Jobs Act (BIL/IIJA).

-- Track, and comment on as needed, state and federal transportation legislation - Track, participate in, and serve on working groups as needed, such as Rural Counties Task Force and Bipartisan Infrastructure Bill & IIJA groups, when meetings are called. - Track and apply for new funding opportunities, as needed. - Review California Transportation Commission (CTC) and/or Caltrans plans and policy changes as needed. - Provide RTP consistency with Regional Transportation Improvement Programas needed. - Debrief on fire and winter storm events/hazards as needed. - Develop talking points for Commissioners to educate and communicate about rural transportation needs, context, and realities at the state and federal level, as needed. - Ongoing documentation through narratives and data of the specific challenges from a changing climate that can be shared on behalf of the transportation needs of the residents of Mono County to assist in the procurement of resources to enhance the resilience of local infrastructure to benefit local residents, visitors, and public safety, as needed.
+- Track, and comment on as needed, state and federal transportation legislation - Track, participate in, and serve on working groups as needed, such as Rural Counties Task Force and Bipartisan Infrastructure Bill & IIJA groups - Track and apply for new funding opportunities - Review California Transportation Commission (CTC) and/or Caltrans plans and policy changes - Provide RTP consistency with Regional Transportation Improvement Program - Debrief on fire and winter storm events/hazards as needed. - Develop talking points for Commissioners to educate and communicate about rural transportation needs, context, and realities at the state and federal level. - Ongoing documentation through narratives and data of the specific challenges from a changing climate that can be shared on behalf of the transportation needs of the residents of Mono County to assist in the procurement of resources to enhance the resilience of local infrastructure to benefit local residents, visitors, and public safety.